There's a different equity story being told by sentiment: Aramark (ARMK). - The Dwinnex

-As of close of business last night, Aramark’s stock clocked out at 36.40, up 3.67% from its previous closing price of $35.11.
-In other words, the price has increased by $+1.29 from its previous closing price.
-On the day, 1652047 shares were traded.
-ARMK reached its highest trading level at $36.51 during the session, while it also had its lowest trading level at $35.13.
+As of close of business last night, Aramark’s stock clocked out at 37.43, down -2.78% from its previous closing price of $38.50.
+In other words, the price has decreased by $-1.07 from its previous closing price.
+On the day, 2405284 shares were traded.
+ARMK reached its highest trading level at $38.09 during the session, while it also had its lowest trading level at $37.13.

 Lithium Stocks In The Spotlight